 Do you have new staff members in your building this year?
-According to the National Center for Education Statistics (March 2022), the answer is probably, “Yes!”
-Almost half of the public schools had full-time or part-time teaching vacancies in addition to numerous support staff openings.
+According to the National Center for Education Statistics (October 2023), the answer is a resounding, “Yes!”
+Eighty-six percent of U.S. K-12 public schools reported challenges hiring teachers for the 2023-24 school year, with 83 percent reporting trouble hiring for non-teacher positions.
 Undoubtedly, there will be many unfamiliar faces walking the halls of our schools this year.
 Will they be seen?
 Will they feel accepted and valued?
 How can we as Christian educators welcome new staff members with open arms?

 1. Create authentic connections.

 It is so easy to be superficial these days.
 Social media provides the illusion we really know people when all we truly see are snippets of personal highlights.
 As believers motivated by love, we need to care enough to ask questions.
 Starting with questions like How are you feeling today? or Are you having a good day? can open the door to deeper conversations.
 Being intentional and consistent communicates the message, “I see you!”
 It demonstrates to others that they are important to you.
 Don’t rush the process.
 New relationships take time.
-Look for open doors and seek God’s guidance as you allow His love to flow through you.
+Look for open doors and opportunities to engage.
+Make sure and consider those that often go unnoticed behind the scenes (e.g., support staff, volunteers).
+Seek God’s guidance as you allow His love to flow through you.
 Never underestimate what God can accomplish when we make authentic connections.

 “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.
 By this all people will know that you are my disciples, if you have love for one another.”
 John 13:34-35